 Serve and enjoy with a Coca-Cola Life.

-Click here to purchase tickets to The Table is Set: A four-city tour served with Coke on 7/29/18.
+If you’re interested in attending events like this, you can learn more about The Table is Set: A four-city tour served with Coke on 7/29/18.

 While I was compensated by Soul Food Sessions for sharing this recipe, all views stated here are my own.